NeVeSpl/RevitDBExplorer/readme.md

 ### better support for Revit Extensible Storage

 Revit database explorer allows you to snoop all schemas that are loaded into Revit memory, and you can easily get all elements that have an entity of a given schema.
-You get access to Extensible Storage data exactly like through RevitApi, by invoking: Element.GetEntity().
-In contrast to Revit Lookup, you will only see entities that you can read and really exist in a given element.
-(Revit Lookup shows an exception when cannot access an entity even when an entity does not exist in a given element....)
+You get access to Extensible Storage data exactly like through RevitAPI, by invoking: Element.GetEntity().

 ![better-support-for-revit-extensible-storage](documentation/examples/better-support-for-revit-extensible-storage.gif)